What Institutions Are Worth: A Study in Museum Valuation and the Mosaic Market

 1.1 Lucie Rie, 1982, and the Price of a Retrospective

-The V&A said otherwise in 1982.
+The V&A said otherwise in 1982, hosting a retrospective that had originated at the Sainsbury Centre in Norwich.
 The retrospective was not a discovery; it was a reclassification.
 It placed her vessels in a fine art institutional context, produced a scholarly catalogue, and generated press coverage that reached collectors who had never looked at studio pottery before.
 The market response was not immediate — these things never are — but it was directional.
 Prices began to move.
 Auction houses began paying attention.
-By the time Rie died in 1995, her work was selling for tens of thousands of pounds.
-By 2010, some of her finest pieces had crossed six figures.
-By 2025, her stoneware bowls — the same objects that had sold for hundreds of pounds before 1982 — were achieving prices at Christie’s and Bonhams that would have seemed hallucinatory to anyone who had bought them in the 1970s.
+By the time Rie died in 1995, her work was selling for multiples of its 1970s prices.
+By the mid-2010s, her finest pieces had crossed six figures: Phillips sold a 1978 footed bowl for $212,500 in 2016, a footed bowl set a world auction record of €406,800 at Bonhams Cornette de Saint Cyr in December 2023, and Phillips New York sold a late-1970s footed bowl for $422,910 in December 2024 — prices that would have seemed hallucinatory to anyone who had bought her bowls in the 1970s.

 The pots had not changed.
 The story the institutions told about them had changed — and in the art market, the institutional story is the price.